alexmccabe/am-slider/readme.md

 ```
 .next() 	// Go to next slide
 .prev() 	// Go to previous slide
-.slide(4) 	// Jump to a specific slide number
+.slide(n) 	// Jump to a specific slide number
 .pause() 	// Pause auto-cycling of the slides
 .play() 	// Start auto-cycling of the slides
 ```